zzyzek/sandbox/notes/POMS-Future-Research.md

 ---

-One point to highlight is that the only real signal we have is whether a block is solveable or not, so we might need to use the solver to inform us which blocks are becoming difficult or constrained.
+One point to highlight is that the only real signal we have is whether a block is solvable or not, so we might need to use the solver to inform us which blocks are becoming difficult or constrained.

 If a contradiction occurs in a homogeneous region, especially if other areas of the homogeneous